edaa-org/pyEDAA.OSVVM/doc/Project/index.rst

 The following TCL procedures are implemented as :mod:`Python functions <pyEDAA.OSVVM.Procedures>` and registered to TCL, thus they can be called from TCL code.
 This allows pyEDAA.OSVVM to capture parameters handed over these procedures.
-The gathered parameters are then collected in a context object and assembled to a :ref:`PRJ:DataModel`.
+The gathered parameters are then collected in a context object and assembled to a :ref:`PRJ/DataModel`.

 .. _PRJ/Procedure/build: